farfalleflickan/desktop-tux/README.md

 # desktop-tux
- WIP desktop-goose clone for X11
+ WIP [desktop-goose](https://samperson.itch.io/desktop-goose) clone for X11.
+Prints out all keyboard/mouse events, at the moment.